Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 A nutritional diet should be eaten daily.
 Significant causes of baldness include hot hair dryers, washing your hair daily, and hair dyes.
 Hair pulled too tight in braids and ponytails or set in tight rollers can sometimes come out in patches.

 Women suffering from hair loss mainly occur after menopause.
 Some women lose hair two to three months after childbirth because of hormonal changes during the late-term, which tend to block average hair loss.
-But this reversed within six months.
+However, this is reversed within six months.
 Hypothyroidism can cause hair loss.

 Too little vitamin A can cause hair loss; unfortunately, too much can also result in hair loss.
-America has the most significant percentage of men with baldness than any other nation in the world.
+America has the highest percentage of men with baldness of any nation in the world.
 This statistic could be a result of the Western diet and lifestyle.

 Natural Remedies for Alopecia